-For this itinerary, your Cruise Director will schedule up to 14 dives.
-This itinerary involves some long-distance travel.
-Whilst we attempt to ensure the number of planned dives is fulfilled, bad weather and sea conditions can affect the boat's ability to reach a specific dive site in good time and may impact on the number of dives that are possible.
+For this itinerary, your Cruise Director will schedule up to 19 dives.
+This itinerary involves some long distance travel and, whilst we attempt to ensure the number of planned dives is fulfilled, bad weather and sea conditions can affect the boat's ability to reach a specific dive site in good time and may impact on the number of dives that are possible.

 Safety and dive briefings are conducted in English.
-If you, or any of your group, do not speak or understand English, please contact us with sufficient notice.
+If you, or any of your group, do not speak or understand English, please contact us.